-Here's every game available on Google Stadia
+Every game available on Google Stadia is now at your fingertips

 High-quality streaming

-You can buy everything together or you can get just the basics for Stadia.
-The Chromecast Ultra is available to purchase now and lets you stream 4K TV as well as play games.
+You can buy everything together, or you can get just the basics for Stadia.
+The latest model of Chromecast is available to purchase now and lets you stream 4K TV and play games, but Stadia isn't officially supported just yet on this one.
+There are simply workarounds, though.

 Stadia Controller